Don't Look Back in Anger: Cover art and release

 The single's picture sleeve contains a photo by Brian Cannon.
-He intended the cover as a homage to an incident where Ringo Starr, having briefly left the Beatles in 1968 during the recording of the White Album, was persuaded to return and George Harrison decorated Starr's drum kit in red, white and blue flowers to show their appreciation.
-Michael Spencer Jones, Oasis' photographer, said: "Noel thought this would make an interesting idea for a cover, and so we had the band's equipment covered in thousands of red, white and blue flowers, the colours of the union jack.
-It was going to be an overhead shot and I had a scaffolding tower erected but I decided to shoot it at eye-level so that the bass drum with its Union jack swirl could feature more prominently.
+He intended the cover as a homage to an incident where Ringo Starr, having briefly left the Beatles in 1968 during the recording of the White Album, was persuaded to return, and George Harrison decorated Starr's drum kit in red, white, and blue flowers to show their appreciation.
+Michael Spencer Jones, an Oasis photographer, said: "Noel thought this would make an interesting idea for a cover, and so we had the band's equipment covered in thousands of red, white and blue flowers, the colours of the Union Jack.
+It was going to be an overhead shot and I had a scaffolding tower erected but I decided to shoot it at eye-level so that the bass drum with its Union Jack swirl could feature more prominently.
 The white piano was a reference to John Lennon."
 Cannon notes they had 10,000 carnations imported from Holland and dyed 3,000 of them blue for the shoot.

 The B-side "Step Out" was originally intended for the (What's the Story) Morning Glory? album but was taken off after Stevie Wonder requested 10 per cent of the royalties as the chorus bore a similarity to his song "Uptight (Everything's Alright)".
-Because of this, Wonder, Henry Cosby and Sylvia Moy received credit for writing the song, along with Noel, who decided to release it as a B-side.
+Because of this, Wonder, Henry Cosby, and Sylvia Moy received credit for writing the song, along with Noel, who decided to release it as a B-side.
 The song's chart success coincided with its usage at the end of the final episode of the BBC television drama Our Friends in the North.
 The show's producers had included the track without knowing it was going to be released as a single.